UTSCCSCC01/finalprojects22-cyclist/README.md

 Since this is a web app, so no installation is needed, a browser and stable internet are enough.

 For developers: we will use ReactJs for frontend and backend, MongoDB cloud service for database.
-There is no need to install MondoDB.
+There is no need to install MongoDB.
 Please follow [install npm](https://phoenixnap.com/kb/install-node-js-npm-on-windows) to install npm.

 Basic step to install npm: